jb-s01/lead_qualifier/README.md

 ---

 ## How to Run the Workflow
-1. Configure API Keys for Bing Web Search, LinkedIn, and OpenAI in your environment.
+1. Configure API Keys for Serper Dev Tool, LinkedIn, and OpenAI in your environment.
 2. Deploy the CrewAI agents and tasks as defined.
 3. Run the workflow with the desired **Lead Name** and optional **Interested Services**.
 4. The system will output a one-page summary containing: